MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/ConnectorFeedback.md

 ### Support and troubleshooting

-If you are encountering an issue with a Power Query connector, use the dedicated support channels for the product you are using Power Query connectors within.
+If you're finding an issue with a Power Query connector, use the dedicated support channels for the product you're using Power Query connectors within.
 For example, for Power BI, visit the [Power BI support page](https://powerbi.microsoft.com/support/).

-If you are seeking help with using Microsoft-owned Power Query connectors, please visit one of the following resources.
+If you're seeking help with using Microsoft-owned Power Query connectors, visit one of the following resources.
 * [Power Query on Microsoft Q&A](https://docs.microsoft.com/answers/products/pwrqry)
-* Community forums for the product you are using Power Query within.
-For example, for Power BI, this would be the [Power BI Community](https://community.powerbi.com/t5/Power-Query/bd-p/power-bi-services)
+* Community forums for the product you're using Power Query within.
+For example, for Power BI, this forum would be the [Power BI Community](https://community.powerbi.com/t5/Power-Query/bd-p/power-bi-services)
 * [Power Query website resources](https://powerquery.microsoft.com/resources/)

 ### Submitting feedback

-To submit feedback about a Microsoft-owned connector, we ask that you provide the feedback to the "ideas" forum for the product you are using Power Query connectors within.
+To submit feedback about a Microsoft-owned connector, provide the feedback to the "ideas" forum for the product you're using Power Query connectors within.
 For example, for Power BI, visit the [Power BI ideas forum](https://ideas.powerbi.com).
 If you have one, you can also provide feedback directly to your Microsoft account contact.

 ## Non-Microsoft-owned connectors